 Check The Batteries In The Collar

-One common issue that can arise with invisible pet containment systems is that the batteries in the collar could be improperly seated or they can simply need to be replaced.
+One common issue that can arise with invisible pet containment systems is that the batteries in the collar could be improperly seated or they simply need to be replaced.
 This is definitely the first thing you should check, and there should be instructions on how to verify proper operation of your particular collar in the owner’s manual for the product.
-If it turns out that your batteries do indeed need to be replaced you’ll need to see what kind of batteries your collar uses and how to install them, which can also be found in the owner’s manual.
+If it turns out that your batteries do indeed need to be replaced, you’ll need to see what kind of batteries your collar uses and how to install them— this can also be found in the owner’s manual.
 It’s a good idea to keep an eye on your battery levels even if you’re not having problems with your dog running through the invisible fence, as it could eventually become a problem if not monitored.

 Check The Base Station for Proper Operation

 If you’ve given your dog’s collar a proper inspection and everything seems to be in thorough working order, the next thing to consider is that there might be an issue with the invisible fence system’s base station.
 Check that the unit is properly connected to power.
 If it is a system that utilizes RFA-67 batteries, make sure that there is still plenty of life left on it.
 If there is not, try swapping it out.
 Also give the base station a once over, the owner’s manual should give you some guidance as to what the indicators are that the system is functional and operating correctly.

 There are a few other more technical factors that may be affecting your invisible containment systems operation.
 Wireless dog fence systems, for example, can have issues when they are used on terrain that is not level.
 Essentially, drastic grading in the terrain can cause gaps in the boundaries, and your pup will be able to run free if they find these gaps.
 Unfortunately the best way to try to adapt to this type of issue is to change the range of the boundaries to try to avoid these problem areas altogether.